Curse of Tippecanoe: Applicable presidents

-Criticism
+Commentary

 Snopes rates the claim that a "death curse threatens U.S. presidents elected in years evenly divisible by twenty" a legend and undocumented folktale not supported by actual records of Tecumseh cursing the "Great White Fathers" after his defeat at Tippecanoe.
 Multiple sources have called the failure of the curse after 1960 a disproof of a curse as an explanation for the deaths in office.

 According to Timothy Redmond of the Skeptical Inquirer, the supposed curse demonstrates a number of logical fallacies, including confusing correlation with causation, cherry picking, and moving the goalposts.
 In layman's terms, out of many unlikely eerie patterns, at least one of those hypothetical patterns is likely to come true.
-Snopes rates the curse on its fact-checking scale as a "legend", a rating given to over-general or unprovable claims, and denies a supernatural explanation for the curse.

 In 2009, Steve Friess of Slate sought to interview notable presidential historians and security experts such as Michael Beschloss, Doris Kearns Goodwin, and Richard A. Clarke on the alleged curse, but none of them returned his calls.
 Michael S. Sherry, an American history professor at Northwestern University, replied, "I doubt I have anything profound to say about this particular factoid, odd though it is."